mickley/EMU/Modules/ds3231/Readme.md

 Further information on the DS3231 can be found in the [Datasheet](https://datasheets.maximintegrated.com/en/ds/DS3231.pdf)

-This module uses a lot of RAM: 12-15kB.
+**Note:** This module uses a lot of RAM: 12-15kB.
 Always release the module as soon as you're done with it to free up that memory.
 See below for example:

 ```Lua
 -- Release the module to free up memory